 A company name must be registered with the Australian Securities & Investments Commission (ASIC).
 But if you want your company to trade under a different name, then you're also required to register the trading name as a business name.

 Be aware that registration of a business, company or domain name does not in itself give you any proprietary rights - only a trade mark can give you that kind of protection.
-Ensure you have exclusive use of your name now and in the future throughout Australia by registering your business name as a trade mark.
+Ensure you have exclusive use of your name now and in the future throughout Australia by registering your business name as a trademark.

 1. What are two key differences between merely registering a business name and incorporating a company?

 The mere registration of a business name (such as 'Jenny's Flower Shop') does not create a new legal entity - the registered business name is simply a name under which an existing person (or partnership, company or trust) trades.
-However the incorporation of a company (such as 'Jenny's Flower Shop Pty Ltd') creates a separate legal entity - an entity with its own independent existence, powers, rights and obligations.
+However, the incorporation of a company (such as 'Jenny's Flower Shop Pty Ltd') creates a separate legal entity - an entity with its own independent existence, powers, rights and obligations.

 2. What are some common misconceptions about the registration of a business name?

 i.
 Many people wrongly think that the primary reason for the registration of a business name is to 'protect it'.
-Whilst the registration of a business names may well provide a degree of protection of the business name (by default, and from a mere practical point of view, as opposed to a purely 'legal' point of view), this is not the primary purpose for which the Register of Business Names was set up.
+Whilst the registration of a business names may well provide a degree of protection of the business name (by default, and from a merely practical point of view, as opposed to a purely 'legal' point of view), this is not the primary purpose for which the Register of Business Names was set up.
 The primary purpose of each of the state and territory business names registers is to allow members of the public to 'look up' the register so that they can see who is 'behind' a particular business name, or more precisely, who is/are the person/s trading under the business name.

 ii.
 Many people wrongly think that they have a choice as to whether or not to register their business name.
 In contrast, the real position is that they generally have an obligation to do so.
 That is, and speaking generally, whenever a person or company, trades under a name other than their own full name (and note that in the case of a company, the company's name ending - e.g. 'Pty Ltd' - does form part of the company's full name), then they must register that name as a business name.

 iii.
-Many people wrongly think that just because they have their business name registered then by that very fact and without more, they automatically own the business name, and have an exclusive right to use the business name, and that they cannot be prevented (or successfully sued) by others from using the business name.
+Many people wrongly think that just because they have their business name registered then by that very fact and without more, they automatically own the business name, and have an exclusive right to use the business name and that they cannot be prevented (or successfully sued) by others from using the business name.
 This belief is wrong for all sorts of reasons.
 For example, another person or company may already have a reputation under (and 'goodwill' in) that business name in a particular state, even without having previously traded in that state under that business name (and therefore even without having previously registered the business name in that state).

 3. How do I tell if my actual or proposed business name has already been registered by someone else?